0MohamedHisham0/cron-scheduler/README.md

 - **Thread Pool:** Tasks are executed using a thread pool with a configurable number of threads (default: 10).
 [For More](https://backendhance.com/en/blog/2023/optimal-thread-pool-size/)
 - **Logging:** Comprehensive logging using Log4j2.
 - **Annotations:** Use annotations to specify cron expressions and job IDs for your functions.
+- **JAR Integration:** Import this project as a JAR file into your existing Java projects for seamless integration of scheduling capabilities.

 ## Technical Decisions and Trade-offs